IBM/SalesEnablement-COS-L3/docs/index.md

 Welcome to the {{learningplan.name}} demonstration guide!
-The goal of this demonstration guide is to provide IBM and Business Partner Sales and Technical Sales with the knowledge and tools to perform hands-on demonstrations of {{offering.name}}.
+The goal of this demonstration guide is to provide sellers and technical sellers from IBM and Business Partners with the knowledge and tools to perform hands-on demonstrations of {{offering.name}}.
 Throughout this demonstration guide {{offering.name}} will be referred to as COS.

 While everyone is encouraged to complete all sections of the demonstration guide, actual completion requirements vary by role: